VonFriedricht/VonFriedricht.github.io/README.md

 # Weight-of-the-World

-context for the title: [go to commits](https://github.com/VonFriedricht/Weight-of-the-World/commits/master)
+context for this repo is basically a dbot that allowes me to build [the pixelart at my profile 2019](https://github.com/VonFriedricht?tab=overview&to=2019-12-31),
-context for the code: [go to my profile at 2019](https://github.com/VonFriedricht?tab=overview&to=2019-12-31)
+while letting the [commits](https://github.com/VonFriedricht/Weight-of-the-World/commits/master) "sing" the weight of the world.